On modular decompositions of system signatures: Introduction

-This formula shows that in the i.i.d.\ case the probability $\Pr(T_S=T_{k:n})$ does not depend on the c.d.f.\ $F$.
+This formula shows that, in the i.i.d.\ case, the probability $\Pr(T_S=T_{k:n})$ does not depend on the distribution $F$ of the component lifetimes.
 Thus, the system signature is a purely combinatorial object associated with the structure $\phi$.
-Due to this feature, $\mathbf{s}$ is sometimes referred to as the \emph{structural signature} of the system.
+Due to this feature, in both the i.i.d.\ and non-i.i.d.\ cases the $n$-tuple $\mathbf{s}=(s_1,\ldots,s_n)$, where $s_k$ is defined by (\ref{eq:asad678}), is referred to as the \emph{structural signature} of the system.

-Since its introduction the concept of signature proved to be a very useful tool in the analysis of semicoherent systems, especially for the comparison of different system designs and the computation of the system reliability (see \cite{Sam07}).
+Since its introduction the concept of structural signature proved to be a very useful tool in the analysis of semicoherent systems, especially for the comparison of different system designs and the computation of the system reliability (see \cite{Sam07}).

-The interest of extending the concept of signature to the general case of dependent lifetimes has been recently pointed out in \cite{MarMat11,NavRyc07,NavSamBalBha08,Spi08,NavSpiBal10}.
-Just as in the i.i.d.\ case, we can consider the $n$-tuple $\mathbf{p}$ whose $k$-th coordinate is $p_k=\Pr(T_S=T_{k:n})$.
-This $n$-tuple is called the \emph{probability signature}.
-Interestingly, when the component lifetimes are exchangeable the probability signature still coincides with the structural signature of the system \cite{NavRyc07}.
-However, in the general case the structural signature and the probability signature are two different objects.
-In fact the latter may depend on both the structure $\phi$ and the c.d.f.\ $F$.
+The interest of extending the concept of signature to the general case of dependent lifetimes has been pointed out in several recent papers.
+Just as in the i.i.d.\ case, we can consider the $n$-tuple $\mathbf{p}=(p_1,\ldots,p_n)$, called \emph{probability signature}, whose $k$-th coordinate is the probability $p_k=\Pr(T_S=T_{k:n})$.
+Thus defined, the probability signature obviously coincides with the structural signature when the component lifetimes are i.i.d.\ and continuous.
+Actually, it is easy to see that both concepts also coincide when the lifetimes are exchangeable and the distribution $F$ has no ties; see, e.g., \cite{NavRyc07,NavSamBalBha08} for more details.
+However, these two concepts are generally different.
+Contrary to the structural signature, the probability signature may depend on the distribution of the component lifetimes.
+It is then considered as a probabilistic object associated with both the structure $\phi$ and the distribution $F$; see \cite{MarMat11,MarMatWal11,Spi08,NavSpiBal10} for basic properties of this concept.

-It was shown in \cite{MarMat11} that the dependence of $\mathbf{p}$ on the c.d.f.\ $F$ is captured by the \emph{relative quality function} $q\colon 2^{[n]}\to [0,1]$ associated with $F$.
-This function is defined by